Your AI Model scores 95% on your eval set. You ship it but within 48 hours, users are complaining about its consistency. Sounds familiar!

 Prompt engineering with constraints

-Guides the model toward consistent patterns
+Guides the model toward consistent patterns and formats

 Maintains control over format, style, and structure